anybox/odoo-auth/auth_oauth2/README.rst

 Probably we could go deeper with thoses available attibutes:

-* 'state': fields.char('state') Provides any state that might be useful to your application. *This one is actualy used to pass the db name*
+* 'state': fields.char('state') Provides any state that might be useful to your application. *Today it's only used to pass the db name*
 * 'access_type': fields.selection([('online', u"On line"), ('offline', u"Off line")])
 * 'approval_prompt': fields.selection([('force', u"Force"), ('auto', u"Auto")])